Silvia Ammon

 SILVIA AMMON :

-I like artists that are anchored in their time, who change my view of the world, open new horizons and allow us to change our point of view by navigating between complexity and simplicity.
+I like artists who are anchored in their time, who change my view of the world, open new horizons and allow us to change our point of view by navigating between complexity and simplicity.
 Artists who bring back to us the beauty of the small things in life and imbue our lives with poetry.

 Interview by Anna Sansom